CruelMoney/cude-animations/README.md

 # cudeAnimations.js
 cudeAnimations is a lightweight simple JavaScript library that can be used to create custom animations.

-The minified library weights 18.4kb, where 8kb of those is a promise polyfill.
-If needed a new build can be made without the polyfill.
+The minified library weights 8kb before gzip.
+It relies on a promise polyfill, so if your project doesn't include that beforehand, you can use cudeAnimations.withpoly.min.js instead of cudeAnimations.min.js.

-cudeAnimations.js supports all browsers.
+When using the polyfied version, cudeAnimations.js supports all browsers.

 ## [Try the demos](https://cruelmoney.github.io/cude-animations/)